erikringsmuth/requirejs-router/readme.md

 ## RequireJS Router
 A scalable, lazy loading, AMD router.

-A normal router has dependencies on every file it can route to and loads all of your files up front.
-The RequireJS Router scales since the user only loads the Javascript for the pages they're navigating to.
+Other frameworks load all of your app's Javascript up front.
+You can optimize your site by compiling it down to one file but that still doesn't solve the problem.
+The RequireJS Router lazy loads your modules as you navigate to the route.
+You're site could contain 10mb of Javascript and HTML templates and it would only load the 20kb needed for the current page.

 ## Routes
 A route has 4 properties